How the Fed and Quantitative Tightening Affects Stocks

 Fed Quantitative Easing Implications

 Financial crises always start with market participants seeking out riskier sources of return.
-This time the Federal Reserve is forcing investors and businesses to seek out riskier options in order to keep up with inflation because bonds are not doing it with paltry yields.
-They call it TINA, “There is No Alternative.”
+This time the Federal Reserve was forcing investors and businesses to seek out riskier options in order to keep up with inflation because bonds were not doing it with the paltry yields.
+They called it TINA, “There is No Alternative.”

 Quantitative easing lowers the natural interest rate that investors would earn in a normal interest rate environment, therefore, there is less demand for bond securities.
 This has two complementary actions that causes asset prices to rise: not only do retail and institutional investors have to buy riskier assets to earn a real return on their money using assets like real estate, the stock market and art, but also since cheaper loans become more affordable, so you get more of them, which leads to asset prices being bid up all around.

 Not surprisingly with bonds paying paltry rates, investors in aggregate have allocated a larger percentage of their capital to the stock market, as shown below:

 It becomes a bubble when the asset prices are so far from fundamentals that it becomes unsustainable and something comes along to prick the bubble.